isabella232/Edge-Enterprise-pr.zh-tw/edgeenterprise/microsoft-edge-policies.md

   - Windows 和 macOS 上，版本 80 或更新版本

   #### 說明
-  讓您將所有 Cookie 還原為舊版 SameSite 行為。 還原為舊版行為會導致未指定 SameSite 屬性的 Cookie 被視為 "SameSite=None"，並移除 "SameSite=None" Cookie 傳輸 "Secure" 屬性的需求。
+  讓您將所有 Cookie 還原為舊版 SameSite 行為。 Reverting to legacy behavior causes cookies that don't specify a SameSite attribute to be treated as if they were "SameSite=None", removes the requirement for "SameSite=None" cookies to carry the "Secure" attribute, and skips the scheme comparison when evaluating if two sites are same-site.

-如果未設定此原則，則未指定 SameSite 屬性的 Cookie 的預設行為，將取決於 SameSite-by-default 功能的其他設定來源。 此功能可能是由現場試驗或在 edge://flags 中啟用 same-site-by-default-cookies 旗標而設定。
+If you don't set this policy, the default SameSite behavior for cookies will depend on other configuration sources for the SameSite-by-default feature, the Cookies-without-SameSite-must-be-secure feature, and the Schemeful Same-Site feature.
+These features can also be configured by a field trial or the same-site-by-default-cookies flag, the cookies-without-same-site-must-be-secure flag, or the schemeful-same-site flag in edge://flags.

 原則選項對應：